Stretches for Shoulder Pain

-- If the pillow is too thick or thin, it can alter forces on the neck an shoulder with sleeping positions.
+- When a pillow is too thick or thin, it can alter forces on the neck an shoulder with sleeping positions.

 - If you lay on the non-painful shoulder, try resting the painful arm forward on pillows to keep it in line with the body.

 If you wake up with pain on in the left shoulder, and have increased sweating, jaw pain, chest pain, it may be necessary to seek medical attention.
 Left shoulder and arm pain can be a sign of a cardiac event.

 Problems in the neck can lead to shoulder pain as well.
 The nerve that carry information to and from the shoulder come form the neck.
 Irritation around a nerve in the neck can cause pain to radiate to the shoulder and arm on either side.

 How do you Relieve Tight Shoulder Muscles?

 Sitting with good posture and stretching can help to relieve shoulder pain.

-The stretching exercises listed above are a good start.
+The Stretches for Shoulder Pain listed above are a good start.
 Strength exercises are also important to maintain good shoulder mobility and control.
 Most of the time, tight shoulder muscles include the muscles around the shoulder blades and in the chest and neck.
 Keeping those muscles strong and flexible can help to limit shoulder tightness.

 If you have persistent shoulder tightness or pain, physical therapy can be a helpful option.
 A physical therapist will evaluate the health of the shoulder and the surrounding area to determine any movement issues.

 The Jacksonville Orthopaedic Institute has the answers for your shoulder pain.
 From world class physical therapy to the some of the top orthopedic surgeons in the country.
 JOI has the experience to solve your shoulder issues.
 Come see us!

 All JOI clinics now offer Telemedicine services for virtual visits from the convenience of your home.